 Siphon coffee makers are not the easiest machines to use, so please recognize that 4/5 means that for a siphon brewer, this model is easy to work with.
 As a stovetop vacuum coffee maker, you won’t have to worry about finicky alcohol burners or finding your butane cartridges.
 The handle is located well away from your heat source, keeping your hands safe and cool.

 While some people don’t like that this siphon coffee maker uses a plastic filter, the plastic has some advantages over cloth and glass options.
 It is easy to attach, easy to wash, and durable over time.
 Glass filters, or Corey Rods, are far more delicate and cloth filters often require more effort to maintain.
 So if you can let go of the idea that a top-notch brewer shouldn’t include plastic, this is actually a great option.

 Brew Capacity – 4/5

-With a capacity of 1 liter and minimum brew capacity of 0.5 liter, this vacuum coffee maker is great for small households.
+With a capacity of 1 litre and minimum brew capacity of 0.5 litres, this vacuum coffee maker is great for small households.
 If you are looking to entertain large groups, remember that Bodum’s ‘8-cup’ designation refers to dainty 4.25oz/125mL cups and not the avoirdupois 8-ounce cup.

 Build Quality – 4/5